cornelcroi/photo-sharing-website/README.md

 - [AWS Lambda](https://aws.amazon.com/lambda/), to **create photo thumbnails** asynchronously in the cloud & to **generate the static website** on demand
 - [Amazon Rekognition](https://aws.amazon.com/rekognition/), to detect 5 labels for each uploaded photo

-## When to use pre rendered static website ?

-- pre-rendered static HTML of static sites loads much faster than the pages on a dynamic site.
-Fast websites are really important for a good user experience, and also for boosting your site in search engine rankings.
-- Since there are no dynamic scripts running on a static site, and every page is pre-rendered, your site is less likely to go down when there’s a traffic spike.
-- Static site generators reduce site complexity.
-That, in turn, improves speed and reliability, and smooths the developer experience.
-- You don’t have to worry about database-toppling traffic spikes.
-- you can host your site with a content delivery network that scales with your site’s traffic.

 ## Costs
 Less than a cup of coffee per month